 App Gateway + WAF

-App Gateway sits in front of AKS as the L7 entry point.
-It terminates TLS, routes by host/path, and runs WAF rules.
+L7 entry point in front of AKS.
+Terminates TLS, routes by host/path, runs WAF rules.

 Azure Key Vault